 Prior to its participation in the CARE Award, Cook Children's Health Care System had three distinct major entities—each with its own care management system:

-Presenting CARE Award findings on behalf of Cook Children's, Daniel Bergman says the transformation for Cook Children's was focused on moving toward an integrated case management model.
+Presenting CARE Award findings on behalf of Cook Children's, David Bergman says the transformation for Cook Children's was focused on moving toward an integrated case management model.